sahasourav17/CineCritique/README.md

 **Note: Currently, the backend repository is private.**

-## Known Bugs

-- Sometimes, successfull login can't redirected to the protected `Homepage`.
-- Shows moviecard even if movie details not found

 ## Ackowledgement

 Mentors of [Spring Rain](https://springrain.io/)'s `"Career Development Program"` assigned this project's backend development as a team project and frontend as individual work.